Internship Academic Credit

 Eligibility:

-• be a currently enrolled junior or senior at the University of Arkansas
+• Be a currently enrolled junior or senior at the University of Arkansas

-• have a cumulative GPA of at least 3.0 (Applications who do not meet this GPA threshold but who have other exceptional qualifications may be considered.)
+• Have a cumulative GPA of at least 3.0 (Applications who do not meet this GPA threshold but who have other exceptional qualifications may be considered.)

-• be willing and eligible to enroll in a minimum of one credit hour of co-op credit in their respective colleges
+• Be willing and eligible to enroll in a minimum of one credit hour of co-op credit in their respective colleges

 Applications will be considered only during an active application period for the Venture Intern Program.
 Applications will generally open in early to mid-September for the spring semester and in May for the fall semester.
 Students who have participated in a prior semester are eligible to apply again.